icra/ISIMIP_Lake_Sector/Hypsographics/GLOBathy/README.md

 ![](Morphometry_ISIMIP3_files/figure-gfm/unnamed-chunk-15-1.png)<!-- -->

-Comparison with HydroLakes mean depth.
+Comparison with HydroLAKES mean depth.
 Substantial differences (this coherent with the volume comparison)

 ``` r